junleebuild/vr-contents-mastery/unity-beginner/README.md

   > *Turns off perspective and orients the camera to look towards positive Z, with the X-axis pointing right and the Y-axis pointing up.*

 This was an important concept to visualize and remember for proper 2D layout understanding.

+## Completed Publishing Essentials & Finished Unity Essentials

+### 📦 Publishing Essentials Summary

+- 🧭 Adjusted icon display in the Scene view using:
+  - **Gizmos dropdown**
+  - **3D Icons slider**
+- 🖼️ Understood the purpose of the **Canvas GameObject** for UI design.
+- ✏️ Customized **TextMeshPro** components: font, size, style.
+- 🪟 Rearranged windows in the Unity Editor for workflow optimization.
+- 📦 Opened the **Build Settings** window:
+  - Selected which Scenes to include in the build
+  - Opened and configured **Player Settings** for target platforms
+- 📦 Learned about the **Package Manager**:
+  - Installed Unity packages to extend functionality
+  - Used the **Recorder Package** to record gameplay/data during Play Mode

+---

+### 🏁 Unity Essentials Complete!

+> ✅ Finished all core modules of the Unity Essentials learning path.
+> 💡 Some "More Things to Try" sections may still be explored later for deeper understanding.